gustavopintozup/stk-research/README.md

 ## Asniffer plugin

 A static analysis plugin that computes metrics on Java annotations.
-More [here](https://github.com/gustavopintozup/asniffer).
+More [here](https://github.com/gustavopintozup/plugin-asniffer).

 ## CK plugin

-A static analysis plugin that computes metrics on Java annotations.
-More [here](https://github.com/gustavopintozup/asniffer).

-A static analysis plugin that computes CK metrics
+A static analysis plugin that computes CK metrics.
+More [here](https://github.com/gustavopintozup/plugin-ck).

 ## Flacoco plugin

 A plugin for a fault localizaiton tool based on Jacoco.
-More [here](https://github.com/gustavopintozup/asniffer).
+More [here](https://github.com/gustavopintozup/plugin-asniffer).

 ## License